-🗶 6.1 Coursing should be set out so that bearings are not less than 100 mm in length or the length required by the design calculation, whichever is the greater.
-Where possible, the masonry should be set out to provide a full block under a bearing.
+🦅 6.1 Coursing should be set out so that bearings are not less than 100 mm in length or the length required by , the design calculation, whichever is the greater.
+Where possible, the masonry should be set out to provide a full the design calculation, while level is the greater.
+The postering of not less than 150 mm. block under a bearing.
 Pressed steel lintels should have a bearing of not less than 150 mm.